 Driving on a Suspended or Revoked License

 Many people assume incorrectly that driving on a suspended or revoked license is similar to any other petty traffic offense.
-In reality, driving on a suspended or revoked license is a criminal offense and may result in serious consequences.
-This offense is typically charged under Section 6-303 of the Illinois Vehicle Code as a Class A misdemeanor, punishable by a maximum of 364 days in jail and up to a $2,500 fine.
-However, under certain circumstances this offense may be charged as a felony with more severe penalties.
+In reality, driving on a suspended or revoked license is a criminal offense and can result in serious consequences.
+This offense is typically charged under Section 6-303 of the Illinois Vehicle Code as a Class A misdemeanor, punishable by a maximum of 364 days in jail and $2,500 fine plus court costs.

-A second violation for driving on a license that was suspended or revoked for driving under the influence is a Class 4 felony, which carries a potential sentence of 1-3 in the Illinois Department of Corrections and a fine not to exceed $25,000.
-In this situation, the mandatory minimum punishment carries 30 days in jail or 300 hours of community service.
+A second violation for driving on a license that was suspended or revoked for driving under the influence can be charged as a Class 4 felony.
+A conviction for a second offense carries a potential sentence of 1-3 in the Illinois Department of Corrections and a fine not to exceed $25,000.
+The mandatory minimum punishment for a second offense requires 30 days in jail or 300 hours of community service.

-If convicted of driving on a suspended license, the Secretary of State will extend your suspension for the same length of time as your original suspension.
+If you are convicted of driving on a suspended license, the Secretary of State will extend your suspension for the same length of time as your original suspension.
 If your suspension has already expired, the Secretary of State will re-suspend your driving privileges for the same length of time as your original suspension.

 If possible, we can assist in clearing the suspension or revocation prior to appearing in court on a driving on suspended or revoked license charge.
-At a minimum, reinstating your driving privileges can be used as mitigation in court, resulting in a favorable resolution of your case.
+At a minimum, reinstating your driving privileges can be used as mitigation in court, resulting in a more favorable resolution of your case.
 In some instances, walking into court with a clear license may even result in a full dismissal of the charge.

-The defense lawyers at The Davis Law Group, P.C. represent clients charged with driving on a suspended or revoked license throughout Illinois, including Cook, Lake, and DuPage Counties.
+The defense lawyers at The Davis Law Group, P.C. represent clients charged with driving on a suspended or revoked license throughout Illinois, including Cook County, Lake County, and DuPage County.
 Our office will aggressively work to completely avoid or lessen the negative impact these serious charges may have on your life and driving privileges.
 By clearing your suspension prior to court, negotiating a favorable plea disposition, or taking your case to trial, our attorneys will provide you with experienced and professional representation.